Certifications / CompTIA

 What’s Different About the New A+?

-The new CompTIA A+ exams 220-1101 and 220-1102 aren’t significantly more difficult than their earlier versions, but that doesn’t mean they’re easy.
-Taken together, the two new CompTIA A+ exams cover 8 fundamental IT domains: mobile devices, networking, virtualization & cloud, hardware, operating systems, security, software, and operations.
+The new CompTIA A+ exams 220-1201 and 220-1202 aren’t significantly more difficult than their earlier versions, but that doesn’t mean they’re easy.
+Taken together, the two new CompTIA A+ exams cover nine fundamental IT domains: mobile devices, networking, virtualization and cloud, hardware, hardware and network troubleshooting, operating systems, security, software troubleshooting, and operational procedures.

 How Long Will it Take to Earn the New A+?